Jeremy Sarachan (Media and Communication), Program Director

-- Interactive Media: Students create websites and mobile apps to prepare for careers as interactive media designers and programmers for a variety of corporate and media-related companies.
+- Interactive Media: Students create responsive websites to prepare for careers as interactive media designers and programmers for a variety of corporate and media-related companies.

 - Analytics and Data Visualization: Students study data visualization, data art, social network analysis, statistics, and web analytics to obtain employment as an SEO specialist, infographic designer, or data analyst in a variety of corporate and media organizations.